Idk507/Decode-AI/Regularization & Generalization/Regularization/ElasticNet.md

 ### **4. How Elastic Net Regression Works: Optimization**

-The Elastic Net objective function is not fully differentiable due to the L1 term (\( |\theta_j| \)), but the L2 term is smooth, making optimization feasible with specialized methods.
+The Elastic Net objective function is not fully differentiable due to the L1 term $(\( |\theta_j| \))$, but the L2 term is smooth, making optimization feasible with specialized methods.
 Below are the primary optimization techniques:

 #### **4.1 Coordinate Descent**

 Coordinate descent is the most common method for solving Elastic Net regression, as it efficiently handles the combination of L1 and L2 penalties.
-The algorithm optimizes one parameter \( \theta_j \) at a time, keeping others fixed.
-For the \( j \)-th parameter, the objective is:
+The algorithm optimizes one parameter $\( \theta_j \)$ at a time, keeping others fixed.
+For the $\( j \)-th$ parameter, the objective is:

 <img width="939" height="532" alt="image" src="https://github.com/user-attachments/assets/65d0e5a3-1834-4f16-b038-aa2743ab9518" />